-Here’s how to use a one mile treadmill run to improve your running:
+How to use a one mile treadmill run to improve your running

 A one mile treadmill run the day after your long run is a great way to wake up your legs while ensuring that you don’t hinder your recovery.
-Remember this is an easy, slower paced run where you feel invigorated.
+Remember this is an easy, slower paced run that will leave you feeling invigorated.

 Change up your pace